Farnborough College of Technology

 Vital statistics: 8,000 students, including around 1,000 higher education students.
 As one of its accredited colleges, the University of Surrey validates degrees in areas such as business, media, psychology and aeronautical engineering.

-Added value: Farnborough has a strong reputation for engineering courses, due to its longstanding relationship with Farnborough Airfield and the Royal Aircraft Establishment.
-It is also one of the first colleges in the country to offer sports science courses.
+Added value: Farnborough has a strong reputation for engineering courses due to its longstanding relationship with Farnborough Airfield and the Royal Aircraft Establishment.
+It was also one of the first colleges in the country to offer sports science courses.
 The college has three Centres of Vocational Excellence (CoVEs): engineering; business accounting and financial Services; applied ICT for business.
+Specialist on-site facilities include a hair and beauty salon, a floristry design studio and a restaurant.
+Nursery provision for those with children.

 Glittering alumni: Mike Rutherford from Genesis and Mike and the Mechanics; Jet and Trojan from Gladiators.